Protect My Passwords

 Sharing a password is like sharing a toothbrush, it's just not a good idea.

 Even if you trust someone, never share your password.
-Relationships can end, employees leave jobs, and passwords can be misused in many different ways.
+Relationships can end, employees leave jobs, and passwords can be misused in many ways.

 Remember: UBC officials will never ask you for your password.
 If you receive a suspicious message asking you to provide your password, it will likely be a phishing email.